sergeyen7/sergeyen7.github.io/index.md

 Are you comfortable with the amount of this loss?

-Are you ready to lose that amount and remain calm, remain unemotional and continue to strictly follow all the rules of the system?
+Are you ready to lose that amount and remain calm, coldblooded, unemotional and continue to strictly follow all the rules of the system?

-If you are uncomfortable, your overall risk is too great.
+If you are uncomfortable, your overall risk is too big.

 # Contacts